Many events have been cancelled this summer because of COVID-19.

 Not Alberta’s Open Farm Days.

 Barring a second wave of the illness and restrictions it could cause, the event showcasing Alberta’s farms and agricultural industry will proceed on Aug.
 15 and 16.
-At least 100 farming operations plan to open their gates to visitors, with more expected to register by the June 30 deadline.
+At least 100 farming operations plan to open their gates to visitors.

 Alberta Health restricts gatherings to fewer than 100 people because of the coronavirus, so that will require visitors to register on-line before visiting participating farms.
 The experience is free, but visitors will be asked to do more planning than in the past, said Nicola Doherty, marketing co-ordinator for Open Farm Days.